Minerals and the economy

 Canadian exploration and mining companies are active across the globe.
 The extent of their presence can be determined by examining the value and location of Canadian mining assets.

-In 2021, the total value of Canadian mining assets increased by 4% from the previous year, with the portion located in Canada increasing by 3%.
-Outside of Canada, the value of Canadian mining assets increased by 4%.
+In 2024, the total value of Canadian mining assets increased by 4.1% from the previous year, with the portion located in Canada decreasing by 3.7%.
+Outside of Canada, the value of Canadian mining assets increased by 8.1%.

 Key facts